5 Principles for PPC Prosperity

 Follow these five principles to garner attention and discover an effective approach to online advertising.

-Find the right advertising channel
+Find the right digital advertising channel

 First and foremost, you need to determine where you would like to advertise your business and why.

 Many people begin simply by trying to appear in front of as many eyes as possible.
 This is outdated thinking.
 Whilst potentially reaching thousands, hundreds of thousands, or even millions of people can sound enticing, this is not nearly as important as who you are reaching.

 Understanding your customers, or the customers you wish to attract, is the key to finding the right advertising channel for your business.